mauro-baptista/bookstore/README.md

 ### GET /api/books/borrow

-Retrieve a json with all the borrowed books by the user.
+Retrieves a JSON array containing all the books currently borrowed by the logged user.

 On success (Status 200):
 ```